-One of Thornburg’s students, Peyton Chance, a senior in interactive multimedia at the UNC School of Media and Journalism from Millington, Maryland, wanted to improve his data visualization skills to demonstrate for prospective employers.
+One of Thornburg’s students, Peyton Chance, a senior in interactive multimedia at the UNC Hussman School of Journalism and Media from Millington, Maryland, wanted to improve his data visualization skills to demonstrate for prospective employers.
 Thornburg connected Schlemmer and Chance, and they collaborated on this story, turning Schlemmer’s data into visually captivating maps and graphs.

 Visual communication is a powerful tool often missing from local media.
 “You don’t often see interactive charts and maps paired with local reporting, because they require time and specialized skills,” said Chance.
 Small newsrooms simply lack the resources and time to develop these skills while keeping up with the pace of change.
 The benefit of such collaborations between students and journalists is clear.

 “Students either have or want to build those skills and partnering with local media is a win-win-win for students, reporters and readers,” said Chance.